yesihaveidea/myrtille/DOCUMENTATION.md

 - **AllowSessionSharing**: allow to share a remote session (default enabled); from version 2.0.0, guests can't interact with the shared session (view only)
 - **ClientIPTracking**: track the client IP (default disabled) and denies access in case of IP change; this should be disabled in some network configurations: shared proxy, roaming connection, private browsing, etc.
 - **ClientIdleTimeout**: disconnect the session after a period of time if the browser window/tab is closed, or connection is lost, to prevent it from being left open server side; default 60000 ms (1 mn).
 0 to disable
-- **WebsocketBuffering**: buffer for display updates, when using websockets; updates are sent together (grouped) when the latency gets high and dropped when the bandwidth gets low (>= 1 sec)

 Into the services settings (bin/Myrtille.Services.exe.config):
 - **RemoteSessionLog**: rdp/ssh client logs (default disabled); stored into the log folder
-- **FreeRDPxxx**: rdp client settings; allow to tweak the remote connection options (wallpaper, theme, color depth, etc.). use with caution!
+- **FreeRDPxxx**: rdp client settings; allow to tweak the remote connection options (wallpaper, theme, color depth, audio, etc.). use with caution!
 - Multifactor Authentication and Enterprise Mode configuration

 Into the PDF virtual printer settings (bin/Myrtille.Printer.exe.config):